-Of course such co-simulation can also be performed using 3rd party control simulation software.
-The interfaces are available.
+Naturally, the interfaces are available for such co-simulation to also be performed by using 3rd party control simulation software.

-Co-simulation is also useful in coupling controls with 3D finite-element solvers.
-For example controls can be coupled with AcuSolve thru a user-defined function.
-An example is the climate control in a car that can be simulated and designed.
+Co-simulation is useful in coupling controls with 3D finite-element solvers.
+For example controls can be coupled with AcuSolve through a user-defined function like simulating and designing the climate control in a car.

-In Computer-Aided Engineering (CAE) accuracy as well as simulation efficiency are important.
+In Computer-Aided Engineering (CAE), accuracy and simulation efficiency are important.
 One method to reduce computational effort without losing much accuracy is to represent deformable structures in a reduced form.
-Mostly such reduction is done via transformation of the structure into modal space, or by static reduction, or a combination of the two.
-There is different terminology for this procedure.
-Flexible bodies, super-elements, practical fluid-structure interaction, component mode synthesis, etc. are all synonymous and depend on context.
-Let’s call them here flexible bodies as is common in multibody simulation.
+Such reduction is mainly done via transformation of the structure into modal space, or by static reduction, or a combination of the two.
+This procedure has several different terminologies; flexible bodies, super-elements, practical fluid-structure interaction, component mode synthesis, etc. depending on context.
+We will refer to it as flexible bodies, as it is common in multibody simulation.

-OptiStruct is frequently used for the generation of these flexible bodies.
-Depending on the application they can be use indifferent simulations: in MotionSolve for multibody dynamics, in OptiStruct as a super-element technique for static and dynamic simulations, in AcuSolve for practical fluid-structure interaction, in RADIOSS to linearly reduce parts of the structure.
+OptiStruct is frequently used for the generation of flexible bodies.
+Depending on the application, they can be used in different simulations.
+In MotionSolve for multibody dynamics, in OptiStruct as a super-element technique for static and dynamic simulations, in AcuSolve for practical fluid-structure interaction, and in RADIOSS to linearly reduce parts of the structure.
 OptiStruct flexible bodies are also compatible with a number of partner and third party applications.

 - Fluid-structure interaction

 - Combustion engine simulation